CBT in the Context of Long Term Distressing and Persistent Health Conditions

 Practitioners attending training will have a professional accreditation in CBT and be competent in working with people with anxiety disorders and depression.

-All entrants to the training must have either passed an IAPT accredited postgraduate training in CBT (or another Postgraduate CBT programme or Clinical Psychology Doctorate accredited at Level 2 by BABCP) OR be accredited/going through the process of accreditation by the British Association for Behavioural and Cognitive Psychotherapies (BABCP) as a CBT therapist.
+All entrants to the training must have either passed an psychological accredited postgraduate training in CBT (or another Postgraduate CBT programme or Clinical Psychology Doctorate accredited at Level 2 by BABCP) OR be accredited/going through the process of accreditation by the British Association for Behavioural and Cognitive Psychotherapies (BABCP) as a CBT therapist.

 Training Component